Background pattern

 • severe skin reactions, such as a rash that causes blisters (this can affect the mouth and tongue).

 Loitin may affect your liver.
-Signs indicating liver problems include:
+Signs that indicate liver problems include:

--yellowing of the skin or white of the eyes (jaundice).
+• yellowing of the skin or the whites of the eyes (jaundice).

-Frequent side effects (may affect up to 1 in 10 patients) are:
+Frequent adverse effects (may affect up to 1 in 10 patients) are:

 • headache.

-• reduction in red blood cells, which can cause pale skin and weakness or difficulty breathing.
+• reduction of red blood cells, which can make your skin pale and cause weakness or difficulty breathing.

-• convulsions, dizziness, feeling of spinning, tingling, pins and needles, changes in taste.
+• seizures, dizziness, feeling of spinning, tingling, pinching, or numbness, changes in taste sensation.

 • constipation, heavy digestion, gas, dry mouth.